pingcap/docs-dm/en/usage-scenario-incremental-migration.md

   1 row in set (0.000 sec)
   ```

-This example starts synchronizing data changes from `binlog position=(mysql-bin.000001, 2022), gtid=09bec856-ba95-11ea-850a-58f2b4af5188:1-9`.
+This example starts replicating data changes from `binlog position=(mysql-bin.000001, 2022), gtid=09bec856-ba95-11ea-850a-58f2b4af5188:1-9`.

 ### Create tables manually downstream

-Because the table SQL statements are created before replication starting point, this incremental synchronization task does not automatically create tables downstream.
+Because the table SQL statements are created before replication starting point, this incremental replication task does not automatically create tables downstream.
 So you need to manually create a table schema at the corresponding starting point in the downstream TiDB.
 The detailed steps are as follows:

 {{< copyable "sql" >}}